ajayvsingh-1902/ai-verity/README.md

 # VERITAS – Latin for “Truth”, powered by AI 🛡️🤖

 🌐 **Live Website** → [ai-verity.lovable.app](https://ai-verity.lovable.app/)
+(After every analysis make sure to refresh our website for better accuracy)
 ---

 ## 📌 About the Project